-The world has changed.
-Just look at how in some of our lifetimes (mine included), Swiss bankers would pull up to your house in a Mercedes and take a bag of money you made from your copper recycling company, get in a jet, fly back to Switzerland and deposit your money in a numbered bank account.
+There was once a time when Swiss bankers would pull up to your house in a Mercedes and take a bag of money you made from your company, get in a jet, fly back to Switzerland, and deposit your money in a numbered bank account.

-Nowadays you’ve got the Panama Papers, and a fast-approaching tax haven blacklist and worldwide FATCA.
-Everyone from the US government to the OECD is freaked out about the so-called dangers of banking privacy.
+Everyone from the US government to the OECD is concerned about the so-called dangers of banking privacy.

-And, since the world has changed, you have to be keenly aware of the various implications of your decisions when you set up your company.
-So let’s go through those considerations (for both an online business and offline business, there really is no difference).
+Since the world of offshoring has changed, you must be keenly aware of the various implications of your decisions when setting up your company abroad.

 More specifically, what kind of bank account do you need?
 Are you doing lots of transfers?
 Do you need low-cost banking?
 Do you need fast banking?
 Do you need to be able to send money anywhere within 24 hours?
 What do you need?
 Your decision will vary based on your answers to this question as well.

 Do you need to collect money from people other than through bank transfers?
 What payment methods will you use to collect money from clients, colleagues, or others?

 Some jurisdictions will be better for e-commerce than others, so this is another point you’ll need to consider.
 These are just a few examples of what you must contemplate before starting.
 At Nomad Capitalist, we take all the complexities off your individual circumstances.